guardtime/ksie-java/README.md

 ### Adding New Documents or Annotations to the Existing Envelope

 Both, the `EnvelopeBuilder` and `EnvelopePackagingFactory` allow for adding new documents and annotations to an existing envelope.
-The existing envelope's content will be expanded with the new documents/annotation and a signature covering them.
+The existing envelope's content will be copied to a new envelope and that will be expanded with the new documents/annotation and a signature covering them.

 With `EnvelopeBuilder`: